gohugoio/hugo/content/en/tools/frontends.md

 - [enwrite](https://github.com/zzamboni/enwrite).
 Enwrite enables evernote-powered, statically generated blogs and websites.
 Now posting to your blog or updating your website is as easy as writing a new note in Evernote!
 - [Lipi](https://github.com/SohanChy/Lipi).
 Lipi is a native GUI frontend written in Java to manage your Hugo websites.
-- [Netlify CMS](https://netlifycms.org).
-Netlify CMS is an open source, serverless solution for managing Git based content in static sites, and it works on any platform that can host static sites.
-A [Hugo/Netlify CMS starter](https://github.com/netlify-templates/one-click-hugo-cms) is available to get new projects running quickly.
+- [Decap CMS (formerly Netlify CMS)](https://decapcms.org/).
+Decap CMS is an open source, serverless solution for managing Git based content in static sites, and it works on any platform that can host static sites.
+A [Hugo/Decap CMS starter](https://github.com/decaporg/one-click-hugo-cms) is available to get new projects running quickly.
 - [Hokus CMS](https://github.com/julianoappelklein/hokus).
 Hokus CMS is an open source, multi-platform, easy to use, desktop application for Hugo.
 Build from simple to complex user interfaces for Hugo websites by choosing from a dozen ready-to-use components — all for free, with no vendor lock-in.

 ## Commercial Services